 Who are we?

-A Specialist School Nurse Practitioner is a Registered Nurse who specialises in child and adolescent health, working with the school and wider community.
+A Specialist School Nurse is a Registered Nurse who specialises in child and young peoples health, working with the school and wider community.

-The School Nursing Service consists of Specialist School Nursing Practitioners who are supported by Staff Nurses, School Nursing Assistants and Administrators.
+The School Nursing Service consists of Specialist School Nurses, Staff Nurses, School Nursing Assistants and Clerical staff.

 School Nurses promote the health and wellbeing of all Blackpool children, young people and their families.
-They work with Health, Education, Social Services and Voluntary agencies.
+They work with Health, Schools, Social Services and Voluntary agencies.

-The team provide support for children and young people with identified health and wellbeing needs.
-Confidential support is offered within a school or community setting.
-This allows you or your child the opportunity to discuss any concerns or worries you or they may have regarding their health or wellbeing.
+The team offer support for children and young people with health and wellbeing needs.
+Confidential advice and support is offered within a school or community setting.
+This allows you or your child the chance to discuss any concerns or worries you or they may have about their health or wellbeing.

 For example: